-As we look forward to the latest James Bond film, “No time to Die ” releasing this April, I wanted to share with you some amazing Dorset connections to the iconic fictitious British spy.
+As we look forward to the latest James Bond film, “No time to Die ” releasing this Autumn, I wanted to share with you some amazing Dorset connections to the iconic fictitious British spy.

 Ian Fleming, the author and creator of the James Bond stories attended Durnford Preparatory school where he boarded from the age of seven.
 The school was based in the Purbecks in the tiny village of Langton Matravers.
 The school was close to the coast and the boys would regularly swim at nearby “Dancing Ledge” and every time the boys would walk to the coast to swim they would pass an ancient smugglers barn known as “Spyway Barn” which perhaps was the early inspiration for Fleming’s lifetime association with spies.

 Whilst Fleming was at school he inevitably mixed with the local Dorset gentry at Dunford , including the Bond family who lived nearby at Holme Priory.
 An ancient relative of the Bond’s was Sir John Bond – an Elizabethan spy for Queen Elizabeth and in the course of his work he decided to adopt a family motto that was used by the King of Spain – “Non Sufficit Orbis” – the World in not enough, which off course subsequently was used as a film title for one of Bond’s films.